locuslab/deq/README.md

 # Deep Equilibrium Models

+> (Version 2.0)

-### News
+## News

-**2021/6: Repo updated with the multiscale DEQ (MDEQ) code, Jacobian-related analysis & regularization support, and the new, faster and simpler implicit differentiation implementation through PyTorch's backward hook!**
+:boom:**2021/6: Repo updated with the multiscale DEQ (MDEQ) code, Jacobian-related analysis & regularization support, and the new, faster and simpler implicit differentiation implementation through PyTorch's backward hook!**

 - For those who would like to start with a toy version of the DEQ, the NeurIPS 2020 tutorial on "Deep Implicit Layers" has a detailed step-by-step introduction: [tutorial video & colab notebooks here](http://implicit-layers-tutorial.org/).